 An insight into regulatory reforms in Malaysian Pharma.
-Prepared in association with Skrine, a leading law firm in Malaysia, this is an extract from The Pharma Legal Handbook: Malaysia, available to purchase here for USD 99.
+Prepared in association with Skrine, a leading law firm in Malaysia, this is an extract from The Pharma Legal Handbook: Malaysia, available to purchase here for GBP 99.

 1. Are there proposals for reform or significant change to the healthcare system?

 The followings are some of the regulatory proposals and reforms in the pharmaceutical industry in Malaysia: